 There are also high-pressure fuel pumps on diesel vehicles as well as gasoline direct injected vehicles, but we will not go in depth with the operation of these style pumps.

-There are a few different types of mechanical fuel pumps, diaphragm, or positive displacement pump as well as the plunger type pump.
+There are a few different types of mechanical fuel pumps:

 Why do they call it a mechanical fuel pump?
 The drive system of the mechanical fuel pump has an actuator lever, this actuator lever rides on a cam lobe of the camshaft and converts the rotary (circular movement, think clock) motion into reciprocating (up and down movement) motion.
 This movement is than transferred to a chamber where the fuel is pressurized.